Lean product development: Results of Lean Product Development

 Companies such as Toyota can attribute their success to lean product development.
 In 2000, Toyota launched 14 new products, a larger product line than GM's entire product offering.
 At that point, Toyota had just 70,000 employees while GM had more than five times as many.

 Applicability of lean product development

-Researchers divide product development projects accordingly to their need drivers:
+Researchers divide product development projects according to their need drivers: